LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Introduction

-Notably, while the methodological developments in the field of deep learning-based semantic segmentation with convolutional nerual networks (CNNs) \cite{lecun1989handwritten} and vision transformers (ViTs) \cite{dosovitskiy2020image} have already been applied successfully for large-scale land cover classification \cite{kussul2017deep,karra2021global,brown2022dynamic}, they have only sporadically been applied in the context of sparse labels: Galatola et al. trained different CNN- and ViT-based semantic segmentation models on a dataset consisting of monotemporal Sentinel-2 images, sparse LUCAS labels, and scribble annotations spanning southern Europe \cite{galatola2023land}.
-Leonhardt \& Roscher developed an architecture incorporating oversegmentations to improve CNN-classification accuracy based on only Sentinel-2 composites and LUCAS labels \cite{leonhardt2024sparsely}.
-In concurrent work, Sharma et al. presented an open source benchmark dataset consisting of Sentinel-2 time series and LUCAS labels, specifically highlighting the potential of deep learning also in the context of sparse in-situ data \cite{sharma2024sen4map}.
+Notably, while the methodological developments in the field of deep learning-based semantic segmentation with convolutional nerual networks (CNNs) \citep{lecun1989handwritten} and vision transformers (ViTs) \citep{dosovitskiy2020image} have already been applied successfully for large-scale land cover classification \citep{kussul2017deep,karra2021global,brown2022dynamic}, they have only sporadically been applied in the context of sparse labels: As such, \citet{wang2020weakly} showed that even in a sparsely labeled regime, deep learning approaches outperform standard pixel-wise classifiers. \citet{galatola2023land} trained different CNN- and ViT-based semantic segmentation models on a dataset consisting of monotemporal Sentinel-2 images, sparse LUCAS labels, and scribble annotations spanning southern Europe.
+A multi-task learning setup for crop cover mapping from Chinese survey data was used by \citet{cai2024costeffective}, while \citet{leonhardt2024sparsely} developed an architecture incorporating oversegmentations to improve CNN-classification accuracy based on only Sentinel-2 composites and LUCAS labels.
+In concurrent work, \citet{sharma2024sen4map} presented an open source benchmark dataset consisting of Sentinel-2 time series and LUCAS labels, specifically highlighting the potential of deep learning also in the context of sparse in-situ data.

+One of the key challenges holding back the application of deep learning-based semantic segmentation approaches is the spatially sparse distribution of the in-situ labels.
+This is because most models for semantic segmentation are trained on datasets with dense labels, i.e., every pixel is assigned a label, limiting their transferability to the sparsely labeled setting.
+In this context, several works have described that models trained directly on such sparse annotations tend to produce under‑constrained, spatially inconsistent segmentations, with missing or poorly localized object regions and degraded boundary quality \citep{bearman2016whats,alonso2019coralseg,hua2021semantic,chan2025sparsea}.
+However, this effect is typically characterized only qualitatively through visual comparisons or descriptive discussion and a systematic analysis between spatial fragmentation and classification accuracy is missing.